Swarnim Wagle

+Dr. Swarnim Wagle (डा. स्वर्णिम वाग्ले; born 29 May 1974) is a Nepalese politician and prominent South Asian economist who has served as the Minister of Finance since 2026.
+He is also the vice-chairperson of the Rastriya Swatantra Party.
+He was formerly a chief economic advisor at the UNDP Regional Bureau for Asia and the Pacific (RBAP) in New York.

-Dr. Swarnim Wagle (डा.स्वर्णिम वाग्ले) is a prominent South Asian economist and a member of Nepal's Federal Parliament since April 2023, having been elected in a by-election from the seat of Tanahun 1 vacated when the incumbent became the third President of the Federal Democratic Republic of Nepal.
-He is currently the vice-chair of the Rastriya Swatantra Party.
+Wagle has been a member of the Nepalese federal parliament since April 2023, initially having been elected in a by-election from the seat of Tanahun 1, vacated after the incumbent was elected president of Nepal, and later being re-elected in the 2026 general election.

-Political career
+Political history

 Nepali Congress

 Wagle was associated with the Nepali Congress for several decades.
-Coming from a family background aligned with the party’s liberal democratic ideology, he contributed to the formulation of the party’s economic policies and was one of the members involved in drafting its election manifesto.
-Wagle’s intellectual and ideological orientation has long reflected liberal democratic values promoted by the Nepali Congress.
-He has also been a vocal supporter of the Millennium Challenge Corporation (MCC) Nepal Compact, emphasizing its importance in Nepal’s long-term infrastructure and energy connectivity.
+Coming from a family background aligned with the party's liberal democratic ideology, he contributed to the formulation of the party's economic policies and was one of the members involved in drafting its election manifesto.
+Wagle's intellectual and ideological orientation has long reflected liberal democratic values promoted by the Nepali Congress.
+He has also been a vocal supporter of the Millennium Challenge Corporation (MCC) Nepal Compact, emphasizing its importance in Nepal's long-term infrastructure and energy connectivity.